Nikon D3400 vs Panasonic G7

 It is notable that the G7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3400 does not provide wifi capability.

-Both the D3400 and the G7 have been discontinued, but can regularly be found used on eBay.
+Both the D3400 and the G7 have been discontinued, but can regularly be found used on ebay.
 The G7 was replaced by the Panasonic G85, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Panasonic G7 Manual.
+Further information on the features and operation of the D3400 and G7 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Panasonic G7 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D3400 or the Panasonic G7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.